Search

 This incident got me thinking about the times we are living in.
 Women are more active.
 We are out of our homes more than ever.
 We need ways to stay safe.
 I know about guns.
-There is so much controversy about guns right now, so I wanted to address alternative options for self-defense for women.
+There is so much controversy about guns, so I wanted to address alternative options for self-defense for women.

-The more I thought about it, the more I realized I’ve been lucky, and it’s probably time for me to be safer.
-I am also one to think that once you are aware of something, it would be irresponsible not to use your knowledge.
-I feel responsible for taking care of my four daughters and all of my friends and family, so this article became a project in safety for all, focusing particularly on what a woman like me would actually carry and be able to use in a dangerous situation.
+The more I thought, the more I realized I’ve been lucky — and it’s probably time for me to be safer.
+Once you are aware of a problem, it would be irresponsible not to use your knowledge.
+I feel responsible for taking care of my four daughters, my friends and family.
+This article became a project in safety for all, focusing particularly on what a woman like me would actually carry and be able to use in a dangerous situation.

 Types of Weapons of Self-Defense for Women